zekunlou/omp_sparse/README.md

 pip install -e .
 ```

-**Performance Note**: The meson backend often provides better performance (2-3x faster) than the system backend, but requires meson to be installed.
+The meson backend requires meson to be installed.

 ## Quick Start